 Gym shoots.
 I’d get the guys to pose for me.
 This one is pro wrestler “Dirty Money”.
 He’s super easy to shoot, because he’s another who is entirely comfortable in his own skin.
 During the shoot he was traipsing through the gym in nothing but a pair of wrestling trunks…mind you, this was Kentucky…and he didn’t give a crap if anyone stared.

-A gorgeous Viking at the Sarasota Ren Faire.
+A striking Viking at the Sarasota Ren Faire.

-More unusual photo tidbits: In some cultures, having a photo taken is considered very bad, because they believe it steals their soul.
+More unusual photo tidbits: In some cultures, having a photo taken is considered not only impolite but very bad, because they believe it steals their soul.
 The Amish are not allowed to pose for photos, but non-posed pictures are permissible if one is polite about doing it.

 Day 3 – Paris: There I was, trying to negotiate the bazillion floors of Charles De Gaulle.
 I had to collect all my stuff in International, take it to Domestic, re-check in and fly to Strasbourg.
 Easy, right?
 NO. I barely made the flight, got lost, couldn’t find anyone who was willing to speak English (and my French is very limited), got bad directions (and a multitude of shrugs), had a wonky three-wheeled cart that kept tipping over, was sweating profusely and was nearly convinced I was going to miss yet another flight.